Buttery, moist, soft Vegan Cherry Muffins. Full of almond flavour & bursting with juicy cherries in every bite!

-- ¼ teaspoon salt
+- ½ teaspoon fine sea salt

-- 1 teaspoon natural almond extract
+- 2 teaspoons almond extract

-- 1 tablespoon apple cider vinegar
+- 2 tablespoons apple cider vinegar

-- 20g / ¼ cup flaked or slivered almonds
+- ½ cup (40 grams) flaked or slivered almonds

 - Preheat oven to 425°F and prepare a muffin tin.
 Either grease it or line with liners.

-- Sprinkle the tops with the flaked/slivered almonds and get into the oven as quickly as you can.
+- Add the cherries and stir them gently through, then spoon the batter evenly into the prepared muffin tins so they are about ¾ full.
+Sprinkle the tops with the flaked/slivered almonds and get into the oven as quickly as you can.

 - After 5 minutes in the oven turn the temperature down to 375°F (don't open the door) and cook for another 12 - 15 minutes.
 A tooth pick inserted into one of them should come out clean after that time.
 If it doesn't give them a minute or two more.